keadex/keadex-einaudi/README.md

 # Keadex Einaudi

-**Keadex Einaudi** represents the backend module of Keadex, based on microservices built with GraphQL/Apollo.
+**Keadex Einaudi** represents the backend module of Keadex.
+It is based on microservices built with GraphQL/Apollo.

 ## Features
 - Apollo GraphQL Gateway